bertvh/wijdelen-kaart/README.md

 An interactive map application for discovering shared rental locations and services.
 This Svelte-based web application provides users with a visual interface to explore and filter rental opportunities in their area.

+Consider this a **prototype app** - the code and app architecture are not great at the moment.

 🌐 **Live Application**: [kaart.wijdelen.be](https://kaart.wijdelen.be)

 ## Logo.dev Integration